Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Practiced JavaScript functions.

 **Thoughts:** I have less experience with functions than I do with other aspects of JavaScript based on my experience with other languages.
 However, I still picked up functions pretty easily.
 That said, I think I need to practice loops more.

+### Day 18: Wednesday, October 17th, 2018

+**Today's Progress:** More practice with JavaScript functions.

+**Thoughts:** I'm having a little bit of a hard time grasping local variables and global variables.
+I get their differences, I just don't think I'm really grasping the proper syntax.
+Needing to reference the materials a lot.
+I'm also struggling a bit with the idea of functions returning undefined variables.
+I just need more practice.